In DNC race, Ellison opts for bridge building over bomb throwing

 Ellison allies tout endorsements from New York City Mayor Bill de Blasio, Clinton's former campaign manager; Senate Minority Leader Chuck Schumer, Clinton's former fellow New York senator; and Lee Saunders, the president of a major public sector union that supported Clinton.

-However, Sanders, who remains Ellison's vocal backer, has been less conciliatory than Ellison in his rhetoric about the party.
+However, Sanders, who remains one of Ellison's most vocal backers, has been less conciliatory, and some Sanders allies have taken direct shots at Perez.

 "What you need right now is a total transformation of the Democratic Party...and I know that's what Keith Ellison believes," Sanders told Chuck Todd on MSNBC's "Meet the Press Daily" Thursday.
 "Keith Ellison is the candidate of real change in the Democratic Party and I strongly support him."